Kartik17/Robotic_Arm/README.md

-# Inverse-Kinematics-using-Neural-Network
+# Forward and Inverse Kinematics for Robotic Manipulator
-Predicting Inverse kinematics using Neural Network
+Predicting Forward and Inverse Kinematics for Robotic Manipulator